-ATP deficiency did not lead to increased periosteal cell death in vivo, as evidenced by TUNEL staining (Supplemental Figure 6, A and B).
-Conversely, in vitro experiments demonstrated a significant increase in cell death among TFAM mutant periosteal cells by day 9, as verified by the trypan blue exclusion assay (Supplemental Figure 6C).
-By day 15, nearly all surviving cells were identified as wild-type because of the absence of recombination in the floxed allele in mutant cultures (Supplemental Figure 6, D and E).
+ATP deficiency did not lead to increased periosteal cell death in vivo, as evidenced by TUNEL staining (Supplemental Figure 6, panels A and B).
+Conversely, in vitro experiments demonstrated a significant increase in cell death among TFAM mutant periosteal cells by day 9, as verified by the trypan blue exclusion assay (Supplemental Figure 6, panel C).
+By day 15, nearly all surviving cells were identified as wild-type due to the absence of recombination in the floxed allele in mutant cultures (Supplemental Figure 6, panels D and E).
 This outcome underscores the challenges in maintaining mutant cell viability in vitro over time.
-The reason for the discrepancy between the in vivo and in vitro behaviors of mutant cells remains elusive.
+The discrepancy between the in vivo and in vitro behaviors of mutant cells remains elusive.
 Given the difficulties associated with culturing mutant periosteal cells in vitro, further exploration into their differentiation in vitro was not pursued.

-Lowering ATP levels could increase AMPK activity and subsequently enhance degradation of Runx2, i.e., the master transcription factor of osteoblastogenesis, as previously reported (28).
-To explore the possibility that the TFAM bone phenotype could be mediated by an increased AMPK activity, we generated a mouse model lacking TFAM and carrying only 1 AMPK allele ($Prx1Cre TFAM^{1/1} AMPK^{1/1}$).
-Loss of 1 AMPK allele did not rescue the spontaneous fractures of TFAM mutant mice.
-Additionally, as expected since AMPK is a stress sensor, homozygous loss of AMPK worsened the TFAM phenotype (Supplemental Figure 7, A and B).
-Due to the lack of improvement, detailed micro-CT and histomorphometry analyses of $Prx1Cre TFAM^{1/1} AMPK^{1/1}$ were not further pursued.
+Lowering ATP levels could increase AMPK activity and subsequently enhance degradation of Runx2, i.e. the master transcription factor of osteoblastogenesis, as previously reported (29).
+To explore the possibility that the TFAM bone phenotype could be mediated by an increased AMPK activity, we generated a mouse model lacking TFAM and carrying only one AMPK allele (Prx1Cre;TFAMfl/fl;AMPKfl/+).
+Loss of one AMPK allele did not rescue the spontaneous fractures of TFAM mutant mice.
+Additionally, as expected since AMPK is a stress sensor, homozygous loss of AMPK worsened the TFAM phenotype (Supplemental Figure 7, panels A and B).
+Due to the lack of improvement, detailed microCT and histomorphometry analyses of Prx1Cre;TFAMfl/fl;AMPKfl/+ was not further pursued.

 Increasing HIF1 activity in PRX lineage cells prevents the low cortical bone mass and the spontaneous fractures observed in TFAM mutant mice.

-Although impairment of OxPhos is the best characterized biological consequence of loss of TFAM across a large variety of tissues and cell types, TFAM also controls replication of mitochondrial DNA (mtDNA) (10), and mitochondria have functions that go beyond OxPhos and ATP production (29).
+Although impairment of OxPhos is the best characterized biological consequence of loss of TFAM across a large variety of tissues and cell types, TFAM also controls replication of mitochondrial DNA (mtDNA) (11), and mitochondria have functions that go beyond OxPhos and ATP production (30).
 Therefore, to establish if the impairment of OxPhos and, thus, the decreased intracellular ATP is the primary cause of the TFAM bone phenotype, we asked whether correcting the ATP levels through forced upregulation of glycolysis and lactate fermentation would prevent the low bone mass of TFAM mice.
-For this purpose, we exploited the fact that HIF1, a mediator of the cellular adaptation to low oxygen tension (30), promotes glycolysis and impairs OxPhos in virtually all the cell types and tissues where these metabolic pathways have been investigated (30).
-Therefore, we took advantage of the HIF1dPA^{#/#} mice, in which a human cDNA encoding the HIF1dPA mutant protein is knocked into the ROSA26 locus and preceded by a stop cassette flanked by LoxP sites (31).
-HIF1dPA mutant protein cannot be hydroxylated by the oxygen sensors prolyl-4-hydroxylases 1, 2, and 3 (PHDs) because the 2 prolines that are the target of the PHDs are mutated to alanines.
-Therefore, HIF1dPA escapes proteasomal degradation, resulting in constitutive activation of HIF1 signaling, regardless of oxygen tension (31).
-Transcriptional properties of this mutant protein are indistinguishable from those of wild-type HIF1 (31).
+For this purpose, we exploited the fact that HIF1, a mediator of the cellular adaptation to low oxygen tension (31), promotes glycolysis and impairs OxPhos in virtually all the cell types and tissues where these metabolic pathways have been investigated (31).
+Therefore, we took advantage of the HIF1dPAfl/fl mice, in which a human cDNA encoding the HIF1dPA mutant protein is knocked into the ROSA26 locus and preceded by a stop cassette flanked by LoxP sites (32).
+HIF1dPA mutant protein cannot be hydroxylated by the oxygen sensors prolyl-4-hydroxylases1/2/3 (PHDs) because the two prolines that are the target of the PHDs are mutated to alanines.
+Therefore, HIF1dPA escapes proteasomal degradation, resulting in constitutive activation of HIF1 signaling, regardless of oxygen tension (32).
+Transcriptional properties of this mutant protein are indistinguishable from those of wild-type HIF1 (32).